Skip to main content

 Key Facts

-1. 27 Feb 2026: MSPI released a fresh GDP series with 2022‑23 as the base year, replacing the 2011‑12 base.
+1. 27 Feb 2026: MSPI released a new GDP series with 2022‑23 as the base year, replacing the 2011‑12 series.

-2. Revised GDP at current prices: ₹261.18 lakh crore (FY 2022‑23), ₹289.84 lakh crore (FY 2023‑24), ₹318.07 lakh crore (FY 2024‑25) – about 3‑4% lower than earlier releases.
+2. Revised GDP at current prices: ₹261.18 lakh crore (FY 2022‑23), ₹289.84 lakh crore (FY 2023‑24), ₹318.07 lakh crore (FY 2024‑25).

-3. Sectoral GVA share for 2024‑25: Primary 21.4%, Secondary 25.8%, Tertiary 52.9%.
+3. Sectoral GVA share for 2024‑25 – Primary: 21.4%, Secondary: 25.8%, Tertiary: 52.9%.

 4. Manufacturing real GVA growth: 12.7% in 2023‑24 and 9.3% in 2024‑25.